vizshala/RSP/README.md

 The grayed rectangle components are implemented in this project.
 The grayed database componet is not part of this project.
 Just to show the possiblity of plugin persistent storage.

-Also, the memory cache can be replaced with other in-memory database such redis and sync data with persistent database if necessary.
+Also, the memory cache can be replaced with other in-memory database such [redis] and sync data with persistent database if necessary.
-It is also possible to add subsriber pattern message broker service such as kafka, RabbitMQ, and so on, to scale this architecture to build more robust communication among services.
+It is also possible to add subsriber pattern message broker service such as [Kafka], [RabbitMQ], and so on, to scale this architecture to build more robust communication among services.

-Finally, there can be an global configuration and service discovery server such as ectd help to automate service start/stop gracefully.
+Finally, there can be an global configuration and service discovery server such as [etcd] help to automate service start/stop gracefully.

 RSP protocol
 ========